Undead2k/mypython/movefiles/README.md

 # Move Files
 Files:
 - mf.exe - python script compiled into an exe file using "PyInstaller".
-This is for those who do not have python installed on Windows OS.
+This is for those who do not have python installed.
 - mf.py - source code

 What does it do?